Skip to main content

 Breaking Out the Box with the Evie Tumlin Memorial Fund for Region 9 Adult Amateurs

-As an Adult Amateur I find myself constantly second guessing myself.
-I’ve only JUST (like two weekends ago) showed Third Level and that was on my should-be pasture ornament of a 20-year-old former eventer.
+As an Adult Amateur, I find myself constantly second-guessing myself.
+I’ve only JUST (like two weekends ago) shown Third Level and that was on my should-be pasture ornament of a 20-year-old former eventer.
 My confidence in training my young super-star horse, Max, is often wanting.
-He’s actually such a saint that I found myself in the last few months in a bit of a First Level rut.
-We were killing it at First Level, but Second Level lateral work caused us to lose our harmony and therefore as the true amateur I am, I stayed away from it but yet questioned where to go from here?
+He’s such a saint that I found myself in the last few months in a bit of a First Level rut.
+We were killing it at First Level, but Second Level lateral work caused us to lose our harmony, and therefore as the true amateur I am, I stayed away from it but questioned where to go from here.

-First, my plan was to go train with Martin Arnold in Texas.
-He has a medical emergency that prevented his ability to host us.
-Then, I got surprising news that I had breast cancer and required a double mastectomy.
-I was devastated and felt hopeless in my ability to keep my promise to Max and I.
+First, my original training plan was unable to happen due to a health issue with the trainer.
+Then, I got the surprising news that I had breast cancer and required a double mastectomy.
+I was devastated and felt hopeless in my ability to keep my promise to Max and me.

 I sat and watched several more lessons throughout the morning including watching Regina work on her own Grand Prix mount, learning more and more from every lesson.
 Yvonne has an innate ability to see balance on the horse that I had never quite seen.
 She could see where the horses’ weight was by percentage on all four feet.
 Often encouraging the riders to help adjust that weight distribution to help the horses with the different movements which always showed a lovely result after doing so.

-In the afternoon, I got Max ready and brought him out to the arena and started our normal warm-up.
-He really surprised me how well he relaxed into the atmosphere.
+In the afternoon, I got Max ready and brought him out to the arena, and started our normal warm-up.
+He surprised me with how well he relaxed in the atmosphere.
 We were able to show Yvonne exactly where we were, and she was able to evaluate both of us.
 She was pleased with Max and was incredibly encouraging to what Max and I’s future could be.
-We started introducing some real collection at the walk, feeling Max even offer the glimpse of what would one day be a piaffe.
+We started introducing some real collection at the walk, feeling Max even offer a glimpse of what would one day be a piaffe.
 We worked a bit adjusting the trot and finally worked on real collection at the canter.
 I felt new buttons on my horse and left the lesson bubbly with excitement.

-Wednesday morning Yvonne met up with us early and we discussed the training plan for the week, the month and next few months for Max.
-Max and I love homework and as we train most days alone at my house, this long term training plan was very exciting.
-We started really working to help me understand Max’s weight bearing and balance shifting.
+Wednesday morning Yvonne met up with us early and we discussed the training plan for the week, the month, and the next few months for Max.
+Max and I love homework and as we train most days alone at my house, this long-term training plan was very exciting.
+We started working to help me understand Max’s weight bearing and balance shifting.
 We isolated the back legs and found some new places on Max’s back.
 Max surprised himself several times offering some minor objections.
-I also worked on my position and using my own seat to help Max shift his weight.
+I also worked on my position and used my own seat to help Max shift his weight.
 We found that Max was carrying himself about 60% on his right side all the time.
-We talked about how I needed to get Max 50/50 all the time and then develop the ability to help him shift his weight to help with the upper level movements one day like flying changes.
+We talked about how I needed to get Max 50/50 all the time and then develop the ability to help him shift his weight to help with the upper-level movements one day like flying changes.

 On Friday, my trainer and I enjoyed a long trip home together both buzzing with excitement on new exercises and enthusiasm on all the horses.